epiliper/rumina/README.md

 Specifies the number of number of threads RUMINA is allowed to use.
 Threads are spread across reference coordinates, as well as more expensive intra-coordinate calculations for grouping reads.

 By default, RUMINA will attempt to use all available threads (logical CPUs).

+##### `--length` (optional)
+if used, groups reads by length as well as coordinate.
+This is recommended for metagenomics data with high read depth, as this will group reads more stringently and likely produce more singleton groups.
 #### Todo

 - establish UMI clustering methods for shotgun sequencing methods